Tracardi/tracardi-api/manual/en/docs/flow/actions/add_trello_card_action.md

 It should be left as **""** or **null**.

 ## Warning

-If you have two lists with same names on one board, then Tracardi will pick one of them, without a method of specifying which one will be picked.
+If you have two lists with same names on one board, then Tracardi will pick one of them, There is no method of specifying which one will be picked.